10 Killer Kettlebell Exercises

 The occasional kettlebell session is about as useful as the occasional branch of broccoli.
 In order to get those health benefits from either you’ve got to make them a prominent part of your diet.

-So, with that said, find at least one weekly training session where you could include kettlebells or, better still, convert it into a kettlebell only session.
+So, with that said, find at least one weekly training session where you could include kettlebells or, better still, start this 6-Week Kettlebell Training Program.
 By implementing this advice, if it could be called that, the sooner you will be enjoying the superior physicality kettlebell training can confer.

 Why is kettlebell training so effective?

-Because traditional kettlebell exercises (and I’m not talking about those pathetic Western adaptations: no Russian would be seen dead ‘curling’ a KB – to be caught committing such a heinous crime would land you a 6 to 10 stretch in the gulag!) . . . but because traditional kettlebell exercises stimulate both the muscular and cardiovascular systems whole-body fitness is promoted.
+Because traditional kettlebell exercises stimulate both the muscular and cardiovascular systems, whole-body fitness is promoted.
 Few if any other modalities of exercise offer such a broad spectrum of physical improvement.

 Benefits of kettlebell training?